robindittmar/coding_challenge/README.md

 4. Decode messages that have `"isEncoded": true` using a custom ROT13 encoder (no explicit decoder necessary, as ROT13 is "symmetrical", just like XORing for example: if you run the operation twice you'll receive back your original input)
 5. Iterate over message objects and output decoded messages

+#### 2025-06-26
+I managed to understand the usage of the `jsonpull` util from `gvm-libs` and also managed to get a running example of the exercise.
+I have also decided to answer the questions asked in the document, for completeness’s sake.
+(Even though I believe the coding part is way more interesting for both parties)

+Later I have started cleaning up the code, splitting it into meaningful units and started documenting the functions.

+I am planning to clean the code up a lot more, but I would like to point out two things I am uncertain about at this
+time:

+##### Should the messages be decoded while parsing the JSON, or should it be an extra step?

+- My reasoning is just separating concerns.
+It would be nice to have a main function that reads something like
+  1. parse_json()
+  2. process_messages()
+  3. print_messages()

+##### Should I abstract the message list further, or use GList* directly?

+- This is my first time utilizing `glib`, and I am not sure if I should use `GList*` directly.
+There is an argument to be made, that creating a small abstraction layer on top would look nicer, but using GList directly is not really verbose by itself.